NickPapayiannakis/ruby_experiments/README.md

 Substring Search: Given a string and an array of words, this script will find all instances of the dictionary substrings in the string of text, returning a hash of each substring along with it's frequency.
 Words are matched using variable facilitated regex.

+Bubble Sort:  A simple bubble sort algorithm.
+Written in two versions: the first a simple bubble sorting method, the second a bubble sort which takes a block as an argument.